 Dress Shirt Studs

 Buy now new dress shirt studs and formal cufflinks and dress stud sets with either four, five or six studs for menís shirts.
-Our studs set are available in a wide choice of colour and styles including black, white or silver.
+Our studs set are available in a wide choice of colour and styles including black, white, mother of pearl or silver.
 Perfect for formal occasions with a dress code, tuxedo evening wear, black tie events or weddings.

 Shirt studs were developed in the 19th Century to wear with a formal stiff bib or pleated front formal dress shirt.